 Preparing for an appointment

-The timing of diagnosing a child with hydrocephalus may depend on how severe the symptoms are, when problems first appear, and whether there were any significant risk factors during the pregnancy or delivery.
-In some cases, hydrocephalus may be diagnosed at birth or prior to birth.
+The timing of diagnosing a child with hydrocephalus can depend on how severe the symptoms are, when problems appear, and whether there were major risk factors for hydrocephalus during the pregnancy or delivery.
+In some cases, hydrocephalus can be diagnosed at birth or before birth.

 It's important to take your child to all regularly scheduled well-baby visits.
-These visits are an opportunity for your child's doctor to monitor your child's development in key areas, including:
+Your child's doctor will monitor your child's development in key areas, including: